Articles

 Excel: How to calculate distances between longitude / latitude co-ordinates

-Excel: How to calculate distances between longitude / latitude co-ordinatesHere's a blast from excel past, it was actually one of the more interesting projects I worked on.
+Here's a blast from excel past, it was actually one of the more interesting projects I worked on.
 We were designing food waste recycling plants for the food manufacture and retail industries.
-The task was to calculate the most efficient solution ofhow many recycling plants to build and where to build them based on the waste arising of each more »
+The task was to calculate the most efficient solution ofhow many recycling plants to build and where to build them based on the waste arising of each shop more »

 Musing of the day 22-Feb-2017

 I love an analogy, there's nothing better than pushing your explanation across the line with an unequivocal corresponding example in everyday life.
-I think I've crossed the line this time though, I'd been asked to rate the presentation I'd just been given on a subject outside of my specific skill set; I responded that it was more »
+I think I've crossed the line this time though, I'd been asked to rate the presentation I'd just been given on a subject outside of my specific skill set; I responded that it was tricking given how more »

 Free LetsEncrypt secure SSL server certificate install tutorial for Raspberry Pi

-Free LetsEncrypt secure SSL server certificate install tutorial for Raspberry PiFor me being SSL secured has always been the benchmark as having a bonafide website.
+For me being SSL secured has always been the benchmark as having a bonafide website.
 That little green padlock next to your websites URL doesn't really mean much for a blog, but I always wanted one.
 At the start of last year I started thing about trying to get one.
-Ever being a skinflint I wanted to pay nothing for it, but logic more »
+Ever being a skinflint I wanted to pay nothing for it, but logic overcame more »

-How to make an clock for a raspberry pi with an OLED displayMy dream RaspberryPi project that I am slowly chipping away at is to create the ultimate alarm clock.
+My dream RaspberryPi project that I am slowly chipping away at is to create the ultimate alarm clock.
 It is a slow burner though as at it's inception I had none of the skills I needed to pull it off.
-I've now amassed all of the technical skills to pull it off and I'm just left with finalising the design and finding the time and the more »
+I've now amassed all of the technical skills to pull it off and I'm just left with finalising the design and finding the time and the parts (not a more »

 How to run a python script as a service / in background / as a daemon

-How to run a python script as a service / in background / as a daemonSo you've written a killer python script and you want to run it in the background as a service because when you close the terminal window/SSH session it kills it.
+So you've written a killer python script and you want to run it in the background as a service because when you close the terminal window/SSH session it kills it.
 I originally worked it out when I wrote my Twitterbot app, and was going to write it up seperately then but it took me so long to get it running in the background and I tried so may more »

 Using OR in SUMIF in Excel

 Things have moved on since the days of DSUM, we now have the likes of SUMIFS from Excel 2007 onwards.
 Can't even remember life before SUMIFS having never being a fan on DSUM.
 But with all things in life everything moves on, everything is never good enough and now SUMIFS's shortcomings are beginning to pop up.
-The other week the need came more »
+The other week the need came up for a more »

 Geocache Log Sheets download

-Geocache Log Sheets downloadOne of the highlights of my summer was the adoption of a supplementary passtime, having recently picked up a copy of the National Trust's 50 things to do before you are 11 3/4 to inspire fun activities to be enjoyed with my niece and nephew I proceeded to introduce them to it.
-Unfortunately despite them falling very short of the cut-off turns more »
+One of the highlights of my summer was the adoption of a supplementary passtime, having recently picked up a copy of the National Trust's 50 things to do before you are 11 3/4 to inspire fun activities to be enjoyed with my niece and nephew I proceeded to introduce them to it.
+Unfortunately despite them falling very short of the cut-off turns out more »

 Musing of the day 09-Jan-2017

 Had a right good chuckle to my self whilst on holiday in Cambodia, in the spirit of travelling light I'd left my electric toothbrush at home favoring the good ol' fashioned way of doing things.
-I've never been a fan of the manual way - always found it a bit too awkward and unusually for me being ambidextrous I suddenly realized that more »
+I've never been a fan of the manual way - always found it a bit too awkward and unusually for me being ambidextrous I suddenly realized that I'd never more »

 Cracking ice-cream flavour combo: Coconut and chocolate

-Cracking ice-cream flavour combo: Coconut and chocolateOn yet another fun Saturday night out at National Cycling Centre to watch the Revolution Cycling Series I set off in search of a snack!
+On yet another fun Saturday night out at National Cycling Centre to watch the Revolution Cycling Series I set off in search of a snack!
 I had often seen the ice cream stand at the Sapporo noodle bar, but had never tried the ice cream.
 I joined the queue to get myself an ice cream, deciding to get two scoops (despite declining the offer more »

 "You only know what you know how to google"